theClarkSell/HTML5-Compiler/2- HTML5 Core/readme.md

 13. Open the page in your browser again, and notice that everything looks exactly as it did before.
 **Questions to ponder:** Why are these new tags considered "better" than simply using divs with IDs or classes?
 Why are they referred to as "semantic" elements?

-14. Surround every occruence of the text "HTML5" with the `<mark>` tag and run the page in the browser.
+14. Surround every occurrence of the text "HTML5" with the `<mark>` tag and run the page in the browser.
 Notice how the browser styles the test automatically.
 **Questions to ponder:** What possible use cases for the `<mark>` tag can you think of?

 ### **[EXTRA CREDIT]** Use a Polyfill for an older browser (In this example, we'll use IE9 to simulate IE8 behavior)
 1. Open the page with Internet Explorer 9 (if you haven't already), and hit the F12 key (or use the menu) to open the developer tools.

 2. Click on the "Browser Mode" menu item to the right of the menu bar.
-You shuold see options similar to the image below.
+You should see options similar to the image below.
 Select "Internet Explorer 8," or "Internet Explorer 7" and watch how the page changes.
 ![Changing the Browser Mode in IE9's F12 Developer Tools](https://github.com/csell5/HTML5-Compiler/raw/master/2-%20HTML5%20Core/labs/assets/ie9BrowserMode.png "IE9 Browser Tools")

 2. In the `<head>` of your page, add the following `<script>` tag to reference Modernizr:
 `<script src="../../../../lib/js/modernizr-2.0.6.js" type="text/javascript" charset="utf-8"></script>`

 3. Refresh the page, and notice that, even though you're still viewing the page as an IE8 user would, things are styled correctly. **Question to ponder:** what does Modernizr do to make this work?
 (Hint: Check out Modernizr.com)